hqiu17/NestedIn/README.md

 ## 3. Why use NestedIn and what do you get from it?
 NestedIn searches for nested position of queries among donor sequences.
 A 'nested position' is a special type of query-donor monophyletic relations.
 It is defined as query-donor monophyletic relations supported by two or more interior nodes.
 For example, in fig. 1, query sequence 'Porphyridium_cruentum_contig_3789' and five proteobacterial (donor) sequences form a monophyletic group suggesting possible HGT between the two taxa.
 In Fig. 2, 'Porphyridium_cruentum_contig_3789' is nested among proteobacterial sequences with at least two highly supported nodes (black dots) supporting query-donor monoohyly.
 This nested position provides a more convincing evidence of HGT and indicates the direction of HGT (e.g., proteobacteria-to-rhodophyta in this case).
 NestedIn allows tree screening for simple query-donor monophyletic relations (e.g., as in Fig.1) with argument `-asn 1`.
 ![Rhodophyta-Porphyridium_cruentum_4panelsMask makeup](https://user-images.githubusercontent.com/41085300/60680875-10a56c80-9e5b-11e9-8bca-e03e64bf3300.png)
+Figures 1-4 are hypothetical trees created for solely illustrating purpose.
+The acutally trees can be downloaded from [The Porphyridium purpureum Genome Project](http://cyanophora.rutgers.edu/porphyridium/).

 There are quite a few phylogenetic tree sorting tools that are availabe at the moment.
 NestedIn is the only tool that targets 'nested position' and addresses the number of interior nodes that support query-donor monophyly.
 As outputs, NestedIn provides a list of tree names that meet uerser's search criteria and a directory containing the corresponidng tree files.
 If requested (argument `-igp`), it outputs, for each tree, the information of all the query-donor monophyletic clades inculded in the tree, including node support, donor sequences in the clade, and sequences of optional taxa that are allowed in the monophyletic clades.